-This is the risk that the custodian bank does not settle trades on time or provide secure safekeeping of the Open Fund's assets.
+This is the risk that the custodians do not settle trades on time or provide secure safekeeping of the Open Fund's assets.
 It is managed by monitoring the custodian's activities and discussing the performance of the custodian with the investment managers when appropriate.